mre/endler.dev/content/2020/go-is-not-simple/index.md

 didn't like it but I couldn't point my finger at why.
 Ten years later I have a much clearer picture.

-The gist is that Go is not a simple.
+The gist is that Go is not simple.
 There are instead many inconsistencies and dogmas that lead to a lot of unnecessary complexity.